-V122I

-This mutation is seen in around 3-4% of African Americans, and is commonly seen in people of Afro-Caribbean and African descent.
+Also known as V122I, this mutation is seen in around 3-4% of African Americans, and is commonly seen in people of Afro-Caribbean and African descent.
+T80A

-This mutation is thought to have originated in Ireland and is most commonly seen in the UK and in people with Irish ancestry.
+Also known as T60A, this mutation is thought to have originated in Ireland, and is most commonly seen in the UK and in people with Irish ancestry.